-- An ownership change occurs (i.e., the amount of the taxable income of a loss cooperative that can be offset by pre-change NOL carryovers is limited).
+• An ownership change occurs (i.e., the amount of the taxable income of a loss cooperative that can be offset by pre-change NOL carryovers is limited).
 See section 382 and the related regulations.
 Also see Temporary Regulations section 1.382-2T(a)(2)(ii), which requires that a loss cooperative file an information statement with its income tax return for each tax year that it is a loss cooperative and certain shifts in ownership occurred.
-Also see Regulations section 1.382-6(b) for details on how to make the closing-of-the-books election. - A cooperative acquires control of another cooperative (or acquires its assets in a reorganization) and the amount of pre-acquisition losses that may offset recognized built-in gains is limited.
+Also see Regulations section 1.382-6(b) for details on how to make the closing-of-the-books election.

+A cooperative acquires control of another cooperative (or acquires its assets in a reorganization) and the amount of pre-acquisition losses that may offset recognized built-in gains is limited.
 See section 384.

 Waiving the carryback period.
-A cooperative may make an irrevocable election to forego the carryback period and instead carry the NOL forward to years following the year of the loss.
-To make this election, check the box in item 19 on Schedule N. The return must be timely filed (including extensions).
+A cooperative may make an irrevocable election to waive the carryback period and instead carry the NOL forward to years following the year of the loss.
+To make this election, check the box in item 19 on Schedule N. To be valid, the election must be made by the due date (including extensions) for filing Form

 Special carryback periods for certain losses.
-The regular 2 or 3-year carryback period generally does not apply to the following losses.
+The regular 2 year carryback period generally does not apply to the following losses.

 - Specified liability losses, including a product liability loss.
 The part of an NOL that is attributable to a specified liability loss may be carried back 10 years.
 The cooperative may, however, elect to treat such a loss as if it were not a specified liability loss.
-If the corporation makes this election, the loss carryback period will be 2, 3, or 5 years, whichever applies.
-Make the election by attaching a statement to a timely filed return including extensions.
-However, see Exception below.
+If the cooperative makes this election, the loss carryback period will be 2, 3, or 5 years, whichever applies.
+Make the election by attaching a statement to a timely filed return including extensions; however, see Exception below.
 Also see section 172(b)(1)(C). - Farming losses.
 An NOL attributable to any farming business may be carried back 5 years.
 However, the cooperative may elect to treat the loss as if it were not a farming loss.
 If the cooperative makes this election, the loss carryback period will be 2 or 3 years, whichever applies.
-Make the election by attaching a statement to a timely filed return (including extensions, however, see Exception).
-Also see section 172(b)(1)(G) and 172(i)
+Make the election by attaching a statement to a timely filed return (including extensions; however, see Exception).
+Also see section 172(b)(1)(G) and 172(i).